pearlchen/nexus-or-nothing-cuffs/README.md

-nexus-or-nothing-cuffs
+Nexus or nothing wrist cuffs
 ======================

-Template to show off your stock Android pride.
+A template to show off your stock Android pride.

+My wrists are pretty small so you will probably want to open the .eps file and make the wristband longer.